Adyen/adyen-ios/Adyen.docc/DropIn.md

 func didFail(with error: Error, from component: Component, session: AdyenSession)
 ```

-This method is invoked when an error occurred during the use of the Drop-in.
-Dismiss the Drop-in's view controller and display an error message.
+This method is invoked when an error occurred during the use of the Drop-in or the components.
+You can then call the `finalizeIfNeeded` on the component, dismiss the component's view controller in the completion callback and display an error message.

 ---